d13r/laravel-breadcrumbs/README.md

 If everything does work, it can be released as a patch version.
 If changes are needed, it may need to be a minor version ([consult semver.org](https://semver.org/#spec-item-6)).
 If there are major changes in Laravel, I will release a new major version that drops support for old versions of Laravel, rather than attempting to support both in one codebase.
 Please update the README accordingly.

- No Technical Support!
+ No Technical Support
 --------------------------------------------------------------------------------

-Sorry, **I don't offer any technical support**, and GitHub Issues are disabled.
-I won't figure out why it's not working for you.
-I won't fix bugs for you.
-I won't write new features on request.
+Sorry, I don't offer any technical support, and GitHub Issues are disabled.

-Maybe that seems unfair to you?
-If so, please remember this is **free** open source software.
-The license even says `The software is provided "as is", without warranty of any kind`.
-I wrote it for my own benefit, *not* yours.
+(That means I won't figure out why it's not working for you, I won't fix bugs for you, and I won't write new features on request.
+This is **free** open source software - the license even says `The software is provided "as is", without warranty of any kind`.
+I wrote it for my own benefit, *not* yours.)

 **But** the beauty of open source is you can do whatever you want with it!
 You can fork it, fix it, improve it and extend it.
-If you think other people would benefit from your changes, you can submit a [pull request](https://github.com/davejamesmiller/laravel-breadcrumbs/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) to have your changes included in the next release.
-Yes it requires some effort on your part, but why should I do all the work?
+If you don't want to maintain your own fork, and you think other people would benefit from your changes, you can submit a [pull request](https://github.com/davejamesmiller/laravel-breadcrumbs/pulls) to have your changes included in the next release.
+(Yes it requires some effort on your part, but why should I do all the work?)

-So if you get stuck, *please* don't expect me to help!
-Here are some alternate suggestions:
+If you get really stuck, I suggest you:

-- Read and re-read both this file and the [Laravel documentation](https://laravel.com/docs) to see if you missed something.
+1. Read and re-read both this file and the [Laravel documentation](https://laravel.com/docs) to see if you missed something.
-- Dive into the source code and spend some time figuring out how it's meant to work.
+2. Dive into the source code and spend some time figuring out how it's meant to work and what's actually happening.
-- Try to reproduce the problem on a brand new Laravel project, in case it's an incompatibility with another package or your other code.
+3. Try to reproduce the problem on a brand new Laravel project, in case it's an incompatibility with another package or your other code.
-- Ask your colleagues to help you debug it.
+4. Ask your colleagues to help you debug it, if you work in a team.
-- Pay someone more experienced to help you.
-(If you work for a company, ask your boss to pay them.)
+5. Pay someone more experienced to help you (or if you work for a company, ask your boss to pay them).
-- Try posting on [Stack Overflow](https://stackoverflow.com/search?q=laravel+breadcrumbs), [Laravel.io Forum](https://laravel.io/forum) or [Laracasts Forum](https://laracasts.com/discuss).
-(I can't promise anyone will answer though - they don't get paid either.)
+6. Try posting on [Stack Overflow](https://stackoverflow.com/search?q=laravel+breadcrumbs), [Laravel.io Forum](https://laravel.io/forum) or [Laracasts Forum](https://laracasts.com/discuss) (but I can't promise anyone will answer - they don't get paid either).
-- Use a different package instead.
+7. Use a different package instead.
-- Write your own breadcrumbs generator.
+8. Write your own breadcrumbs generator.

  Changelog